jordanpweber/basic-javascript/README.md

 ```

 ### Demo
 Once the steps have been completed, you should have a fully functional basic calculator web application.
-Linked below is a download to mine.
+Below is an image of mine, feel free to edit the css to your liking.